SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               :ref:`StringsAndCharacters_SpecialCharactersInStringLiterals` section
               with a more precise definition of Unicode scalars.

-            * Updated the :doc:`../LanguageGuide/StringsAndCharacters` chapter
+            * Updated the :doc:`../LanguageGuide/StringsAndCharacters` chapter,
               now that ``String`` no longer conforms
               to the ``CollectionType`` protocol from the Swift standard library.
 ----------  --------------------------------------------------------------------------